logo2

 Pachamanca

-Roast Suckling Pig is a delicious dish made with roasted pork, often served with tamales that can be sweet or savory, moraya (dehydrated potato), and a bread from Oropesa.
+Oven-roasted suckling pig is a delicious traditional Peruvian dish made with roasted pork, served with tamales, moraya (dehydrated potato), and Oropesa bread, creating a tasty and nutritious combination.

-Cusco Humitas, also known as the bread of the Incas, originated during the Inca times.
-The original name is humint'as, which means tamal made from tender ground corn, sweetened and wrapped in its own leaves.
-It is cooked by steaming on hot stones, similar to the pachamanca cooking method.
+Cusco Humitas, also known as Inca bread, originated in Inca times.
+Its original name is "humint'as," which means tamale made with tender corn, seasoned with sweetness, and wrapped in its own leaves.
+Its cooking process involves steaming it on hot stones, similar to the pachamanca method.

 Humitas